uguryasar89/airtable-multibase-search/README.md

-# Airtable Multi Base Search
+# Airtable Multi Base Search Extension

 This project is an Airtable extension that allows users to search records from a different base than the current one.
 It is aimed at searching archived records.